 “Though the fig tree may not blossom, nor fruit be on the vines; though the labor of the olive may fail, and the fields yield no food; Though the flock may be cut off from the fold, and there be no herd in the stalls—yet I will rejoice in the Lord, I will joy in the God of my salvation.
 The Lord is my strength, He will make my feet like deer’s feet, and He will make me walk on my high hills.”

-Maybe he said to Tunde at the start of 2020, you will get married this year, and then Tunde’s girlfriend of four years just ups and leaves, without explanation, Tunde keep your head up, God never fails, maybe she isn't the one who God wants you to do life with.
+Maybe He showed Tunde at the start of 2020, that he will get married this year, and then Tunde’s girlfriend of four years just ups and leaves, without explanation, Tunde keep your head up, God never fails, maybe she isn't the one who God wants you to do life with.
 Maybe He said to Ada, you will become a mother very soon, and Ada discovered she was pregnant, got excited, and then suffered a miscarriage, and is now wondering, how can this be?
 Don’t worry girl, God has your back.
-He will bless you with double for your trouble, just believe.
+He will fulfill His word, just believe.

 I will end with this passage that has been near and dear to me in this season of life, trusting God that the things He has promised me this year will happen, it says—“I would have lost heart unless I had BELIEVED that I would see the goodness of the Lord in the land of the living (Psalm 27:13).

 So what do you guys think?
 Leave your comments below and also remember to share and subscribe never to miss an update.